Mediashare/time-tracking/README.md

 # Time Tracking
 Time-Tracking is a simple command line tool for project timer management.
-PHP 8.2 is require.
+PHP 8.1 is required.
 ## Installation
 ### Binary
 ```bash